 The other major benefit of getting enough protein is that it helps you hold onto your muscle.
 Having enough muscle translates into better metabolism and being able to resist fatigue while losing weight.

 Instead, stick with an evidence-based weight loss strategy that spares your precious protein reserves.
+Talk to a nutritionist or dietitian to see what your target protein intake should be!

 Complex carbs burn slow and steady, giving you long lasting energy compared to refined, or “white” grains.